 - Q tips or similar cotton buds

-You can buy most of what I've listed on the above first aid kit checklist in a ready-made box or package, but I find that putting together my own makes more sense for me.
+You can buy most of what I’ve listed on the above first aid kit checklist in a ready-made box or package (see box at the top), but I find that putting together my own makes more sense for me.

 The first thing is to find a transparent case of sorts.
 Often, these are provided free as samples when we buy certain brands of cosmetics.
-Just make sure it has a zipper that works.
-Better yet, one of those waterproof plastic packets used by boaters will guarantee the safety of your first aid kit under most circumstances.
+Just make sure it has a zipper that works and that it is TSA or security-compliant.

 Separate your items so that they make sense – bandages and cotton together, condoms with tampons and so on.
 Place each group of items in a simple ziplock bag – these will come in handy while you travel as well.

 Do a last check of your medicine cabinet at home.
 Whatever you stock at home will give you an indication of what you need to take with you.
-Just because it isn't included in my first aid kit checklist doesn't mean you shouldn't take it with you!
+Just because it isn’t included in my first aid kit checklist doesn’t mean it shouldn’t be on yours!

-A final word - make sure you check the expiration dates on your medication, especially if you are traveling for more than several months.
+Just make sure you check the expiration dates on your medication, especially if you are traveling for any length of time.

 I’ve left plenty of things off this first aid kit checklist but then, I travel light.
 If you want to bring more (and you can carry it), go right ahead.
 Just don’t bring less!